OmenApps/django-tenant-options/docs/exampleproject.md

 While the example project is not intended for production use, it serves as a reference for developers who want to understand how to integrate `django-tenant-options` into their own Django projects.

-## Basic Overview

-The example project demonstrates how to set up a multi-tenant application with custom options using `django-tenant-options`.
-It includes the following features:

-- **User Model**: A basic `User` model for authentication purposes, with a ForeignKey to the `Tenant` model.
-- **Tenant Model**: A simple `Tenant` model representing the tenants (businesses or organizations) in the SaaS application.
-- **Task Model**: A model representing tasks that belong to each user.
-- **Option Models**: Default and custom options for a Tasks `priority` and `status`.
-- **Selection Models**: A model that stores the selected `priority` and `status` options selected by each tenant.
-- **Admin Interface**: Custom admin interfaces for managing tenants, options, and selections.
-- **Forms**: Custom forms for enabling Tenants to create, update, and select options.
-- **Views and Templates**: Basic views and templates for displaying tenant-specific options.

 > 🟩 Note
 >
 > The example project is a simplified version of a real-world SaaS application and may not include all the features or best practices required for a production-ready application.
 It is intended to demonstrate the core functionality of `django-tenant-options` and provide a starting point for developers to build upon.